EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

 Chief Justice Burger's opinion, In re Snyder.
 No. 84-310, was terse.
-He said that while "all persons involved in the judicial process --- judges, litigants, witnesses, and court officers --- owe a duty of courtesy to all other participants," Mr. Snyder's behavior had not demonstrated that he was unfit to practice In the Federal courts.
+He said that while "all persons involved in the judicial process --- judges, litigants, witnesses, and court officers---owe a duty of courtesy to all other participants," Mr. Snyder's behavior had not demonstrated that he was unfit to practice In the Federal courts.
 "We do not consider a lawyer's criticism of the administration or the act.**